clairedavid/ml_in_hep/week2/NN2_backprop.md

 ### The backward walk
-As its name indicates, the backward propagation proceed from the last to the first input layer.
+As its name indicates, the backward propagation proceeds from the last to the first input layer.
 Let's write the derivative of the cost function with respect to the weight matrix of the last layer:
 ```{math}
 :label: dCostlastchaineq